 Can someone else complete the DS-160 on my behalf?

-If you are not competent enough to complete the form yourself, you can be assisted by a third party but they must be acknowledged by name on the “Sign and Submit” section of the form.
-If the application is under the age of 16, a parent or guardian (or whoever has legal custody) can complete the questions and check the “Sign Application” button on their behalf.
+If you need assistance in completing the form, you can have the support of a third party, but they must be acknowledged by name on the “Sign and Submit” section of the form.
+If the applicant is under the age of 16, a parent or guardian (or whoever has legal custody) can complete the questions and check the “Sign Application” button on their behalf.

-Can I save the application to my computer and finish at a later time?
+Can I save the application to my computer and finish it at a later time?

-If you want to complete the DS-160 in multiple sittings you can save the application to your hard drive or a disk and this will give you the opportunity to access it for 30 days.
+If you want to complete the DS-160 in multiple sittings, you can save the application to your hard drive or a disk, and this will allow you to access it for 30 days.
 It’s recommended not to save the application on a shared computer since the answers can be tampered with.
 Below are the instructions for saving it to your computer:

 1. Click the “Save Application to File” button.